naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/gesubnet_iclr25/README.md

 ```
 @inproceedings{gesubnet_iclr25,
 title = {GeSubNet: Gene Interaction Inference for Disease Subtype Network Generation},
-author = {author = {Ziwei Yang and Zheng Chen and Xin Liu and Rikuto Kotoge and Peng Chen and Yasuko Matsubara and Yasushi Sakurai and Jimeng Sun}},
+author = {Ziwei Yang and Zheng Chen and Xin Liu and Rikuto Kotoge and Peng Chen and Yasuko Matsubara and Yasushi Sakurai and Jimeng Sun},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }